 Certificate for Emergency Medical Technician - Intermediate

-Students who have already been certified as EMT-Basics for at least a year can advance their education and career prospects with PGCC's theoretical and clinical courses in more advanced medical techniques, including clearing airways, evaluating cardiac problems, administering IVs, and treating shock and trauma wounds.
+Students who have been EMT-Basic certified for at least a year can advance their education and career prospects with PGCC's theoretical and clinical courses in advanced medical techniques, including clearing airways, evaluating cardiac problems, administering IVs, and treating shock and trauma wounds.
 Graduates can sit for the national EMT-I exam and will be eligible for more advanced positions in emergency medical services or to enroll in an EMT-Paramedic program.

 Certificate for Emergency Medical Technician - Paramedic

-Certified EMT-Is can pursue paramedic certification through Prince George Community College's EMT-Paramedic Program, which offers more advanced training in emergency medical techniques and transport.
+Those with EMT-I certification can pursue paramedic certification through Prince George Community College's EMT-Paramedic program, which offers more advanced training in emergency medical techniques and transport.
 After passing national certification exams, graduates can work as paramedics with ambulances or other emergency services departments.

 Associate of Applied Science and EMT-Paramedic

 PGCC's associate program for EMT-Paramedics allows students to combine paramedic training with an A.A.S degree.
 Requirements include all the medical and clinical coursework for the EMT-Paramedic certificate, plus general education classes.
 Graduates can take the national qualifying exam for EMT paramedics.